 How To Use Coffee Grounds

 The most simple way of using coffee grounds in your flower or vegetable gardens (yes, you can do that as well) is to sprinkle them directly onto the garden soil and then rake them.
+Some houseplants and coffee grounds seem to get along well, too.

 Coffee grounds will improve drainage and aeration, add organic matter to the soil, and help with water retention.